PAIR-code/saliency/README.md

 [This example iPython notebook](http://github.com/pair-code/saliency/blob/master/Examples_core.ipynb) showing these techniques is a good starting place.

-Here is a condensed example of using IG+SmoothGrad with TensorFlow:
+Here is a condensed example of using IG+SmoothGrad with TensorFlow 2:

 ```
 import saliency.core as saliency